Student Learning Center

 Forecasting and Predictive Analytics with Forecast X™ 7th Edition by J. Holton Wilson and Barry Keating is relied upon by managers, forecasting practitioners, and students who want to understand practical issues related to forecasting.
 The authors emphasize authentic learning of the forecasting methods that practicing forecasters have found most useful.
 This book is currently in use at more than 60 universities around the world.
 The book presents a broad-based survey of business forecasting methods including subjective and objective approaches.

 The seventh edition delivers an adaptive e-learning experience that probes student progress at each stage of the course.
-As always, the author team of Wilson and Keating deliver practical how-to forecasting techniques, along with dozens of real world data sets while theory and math are held to a minimum.
+As always, the author team of Wilson and Keating deliver practical how-to forecasting techniques, along with dozens of real-world data sets while theory and math are held to a minimum.

 Login with the username and password provided by your instructor to access and download the latest version of ForecastX Student Edition.
 Don't have a login, contact us and we'll help you out.

 John Galt Solutions has developed an updated version of ForecastX to address the compatibility issues commonly experienced with running Microsoft Office 2010™ or newer.

 Step 1.
 Be sure to uninstall the textbook version of ForecastX prior to installing the compatible version.

 Step 2.
 You will need to know if your version of Excel is 32-bit or 64-bit.
 In Excel 2010 this can be found under the File menu, under Help, on the right-hand side of the screen.